A story of resilience and grit.

 Jules likes to seek attention.
 It's understandable this would be the case as he spent much of his first years neglected and alone.
 He's a sweet kid who loves to hold my hand when we walk places, likes to lean against me when we're waiting in line.

-In times like the latter I would sit down next to Jules and ask him what he needed, trying to get him to think about what his options were outside of falling over and stopping all together.
-We would come up with strategies like taking a break, asking to do something else, or taking a deep breath and keep going.
-Most of the time Jules would bounce back quickly when he was feeling like giving up, I could see his resilience growing little by little.
+In times like the latter, I would sit down next to Jules and ask him what he needed, trying to get him to think about what his options were outside of falling over and stopping altogether.
+We would come up with strategies like taking a break, asking to do something else or taking a deep breath and keep going.
+Most of the time, Jules would bounce back quickly when he was feeling like giving up, I could see his resilience growing little by little.

-We went out into the field and I showed him the basics.
-A baseball swing is a pretty complex action, but Jules is a great student and he listened attentively to everything I showed him.
-As one would imagine he missed the ball a lot more than he hit it, making contact maybe once every fifth pitch.
-I kept praising him for the good mechanics of his swing and reminding him that even the pros get a hit maybe 1 out of every 5 at-bats.
+We went out into the field, and I showed him the basics.
+A baseball swing is a pretty complex action, but Jules is a great student, and he listened attentively to everything I showed him.
+As one would imagine, he missed the ball a lot more than he hit it, making contact maybe once every fifth pitch.
+I kept praising him for the good mechanics of his swing and reminding him that even the pros get a hit, maybe one out of every five at-bats.

 I walked to where he was batting and got on one knee.
 I told him that he was doing a great job hitting the baseball, but that I was most impressed with his grit.
 We had been hitting for almost 20 minutes, a long time for a six-year-old to do anything.
 I gave him a hug and asked him if he wanted to bat anymore.

 "Maybe a couple more."
 We kept going for another 5 minutes after that.
 On the way back to his house, I asked him if he would want to go to a Bend Elks game with me over the summer.
 He lit up.

 "Sure," I said.
 "We can definitely make that happen."